 When you create a new category rule, it won’t run the rule against any existing categorised transactions - only against uncategorized transactions and new transactions that are imported to PocketSmith in the future.

 However, you can force a category rule to run against your existing transactions!

-- Head to Category rules, saved searches and filters ( Manage > Category Rules, Saved Searches & Filters
+- Head to Category rules, saved searches and filters ( Manage > Category Rules, Saved Searches and Filters

 - Ensure Category rules is selected in the left menu